Chapter 37 Strøby

 Wednesday, September 10, 1980

 I woke up early this morning because Mom was by my bedside.
-She kissed me and put her arms around me and she said, “I beg you to stay.
-I will find you a good job, and then next year I will send you to B.Y.U. and then when you turn 21, I will send you on a mission just like you’ve always wanted.”
+She kissed me and put her arms around me, then she said, “I beg you to stay.
+I will find you a good job, and then next year I will send you to B.Y.U., and then when you turn 21, I will send you on a mission just like you’ve always wanted.”
 I didn’t know how to respond because I knew Mom could never afford to send me to B.Y.U.
-Especially now that she has bought this big house and was supporting Bent’s spending habit.
-I also knew that Mom was only nice whenever she wanted something and she needed me there to do all the chores for her.
-I knew what she was saying wasn’t true, in order not to start a fight I agreed that I would stay.
+Especially now that she has bought this big house and is supporting Bent’s spending habits.
+I also knew that Mom was only nice when she needed me to do all her chores.
+I knew what she was saying wasn’t true.
+I didn’t want to start a fight, so I agreed to stay.

 Monday, September 15, 1980

-I called and asked Dad if we could go see his mom.
+I called Dad to ask if we could go see his mom.
 Dad said he would take me there today.
-I was excited to think I would finally get to see my Grandmother because I had wondered for so many years what she was like.
+I was excited to think I would finally get to see my grandmother, having wondered for so many years what she was like.

 I took the bus into town so that I could spend the day with Dad.
 I told him that I was taking a genealogy class at church and I needed some information about his side of the family.
 Dad seemed agitated.
 He told me that I had been brainwashed by the church.
 I did my best to help him understand that it wasn’t the church making me do these things, but I did it because his side of the family was important to me.